democracyworks/hand-collection-to-vip/README_Polling_Place.md

 ##### 'States that failed to process'
 Indicates a critical error in building the .txt files.
 The error might be a type or formatting issue.
 For debugging, comment out the try and except clauses.

-##### 'Error: ELECTION_AUTHORITIES Google Sheets is either missing from the Google workbook or there is data reading error.'
+##### 'ERROR | ELECTION_AUTHORITIES Google Sheet is either missing from the workbook or there is data reading error.'
 Indicates ELECTION_AUTHORITIES is missing from the Google Sheet or has a read-in issue.
 The tab might either not be included or is misspelled.

-##### 'Error: STATE_FEED Google Sheets is either missing from the Google workbook or there is data reading error.'
+##### 'ERROR | STATE_FEED Google Sheet is either missing from the workbook or there is data reading error.'
 Indicates STATE_FEED is missing from the Google Sheet or has a read-in issue.
 The tab might either not be included or is misspelled.

-##### 'Error: There is a database connection error.'
+##### 'ERROR | There is a database connection error.'
 Indicates that there is an error connecting to the AWS MySQL database.

 ##### 'ERROR | TargetSmart data for <state_abbrv> is either missing from the database or there is data reading error.'
-Indicates that there is an error reading the TargetSmart data from the database.
+Indicates that there is an error reading the TargetSmart data from the AWS database.

 <br> </br>

-## Explanation of warnings
+## Explanation of _STATE DATA WARNINGS_

-### State Data

-##### 'Missing Data'
-Indicates that there are one or more empty fields in the corresponding rows of the Polling Place Hand Collection Google Sheet.
-The warning detects missing values from all columns except 'collected_precinct', 'directions', 'start_time', 'end_time', and 'internal_notes'.

-##### 'Multiple Directions for the Same Polling Location'
+##### 'Rows w/ Multiple Directions for the Same Polling Location'
-Indicates that a polling location is listed with multiple values in the 'directions' field.
+Indicates that a polling location is listed with multiple unique values in the 'directions' field.
 This can indicate that the location uses multiple rooms within the same building, depending on the time/day.
 Alternatively, this can indicate a data collection mistake, particularly if one of the values is blank.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.
+The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.
 Each tuple in the list includes rows from a single polling location.

-##### 'Multiple Addresses for the Same Polling Location'
+##### 'Rows w/ Multiple Addresses for the Same Polling Location'
-Indicates that a polling location name is listed with multiple addresses, within the same county.
-This can indicate a data collection mistake or simply two separate polling locations with the same name.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.
+Indicates a paired `OCD_ID` and `location_name`, aka a unique polling location, has multiple addresses listed.
+This can indicate a spelling error or a mismatched `location_name`.
+The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.
 Each tuple in the list includes rows from a single polling location.

-##### 'Problematic Cross-Street Formats'
+##### 'Rows w/ Problematic Cross-Street Formats'
 Indicates that the address provided is an intersection (written as cross-streets) rather than street and house number.
 The warning detects '&' and 'and' strings in the address_line column.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.

-##### 'Missing Zipcodes from Location Addresses'
-Indicates that the address provided in the address_line column does not contain a zipcode.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.
+The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.

-##### 'Missing State Abbreviations from Location Addresses'
+<br> </br>

+## Explanation of _STATE DATA FATAL ERRORS_

+##### 'Rows w/ Missing Data'
-Indicates that the address provided in the address_line column does not contain a state abbreviation.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.
+Indicates that there are one or more empty fields in the corresponding rows of the Early Voting Hand Collection Google Sheet.
+The warning detects missing values from all columns except 'directions', 'start_time', 'end_time', and 'internal_notes'.

-##### 'Hours have ;'s Instead of :'s'
+##### 'Rows w/ ;\'s Instead of :\'s in Start and/or End Hours'
 Indicates that there are semicolons in place of colons in the start_time or end_time columns.
 This is a common data entry error and all instances must be corrected.
-The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.
+The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.

-##### 'Dates have Invalid Years'
+##### 'Rows w/ Invalid Years in Start and/or End Dates'
 Indicates that the year provided in the start_date or end_date columns is incorrect (does not match the election year).
+The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.

+##### 'Rows w/ Missing or Invalid Zipcodes from Location Addresses'
+Indicates that the address provided in the address_line column does not contain a zipcode.
+The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.

+##### 'Rows w/ Missing State Abbreviations from Location Addresses'
-The list of rows corresponds to row numbers in the Polling Place Hand Collection Google Sheet.
+Indicates that the address provided in the address_line column does not contain a state abbreviation.
+The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.

-### TargetSmart Data
+##### 'Rows w/ Mismatched Timezones between Start and End Times'
+Indicates a hand collection error where the GMT adjustments are different for start and end times in the same row.

+##### 'Rows w/ Polling Locations with Different Timezones'
+Indicates a hand collection error where the same election day polling location has more than one unique GMT adjustment listed in start and/or end times.

+## Explanation of _TARGET SMART WARNINGS_

 ##### '# of Rows Missing Townships'
 Indicates the number of rows missing township values in the TargetSmart file.
 This is especially important for states using townships rather than counties.